Elizabeth Holmes welcomes second child as she seeks to delay prison term

 "Ms. Holmes has deep ties to the community: She is the mother of two very young children; she has close relationships with family and friends, many of who submitted letters at sentencing vouching for her good character; and she volunteers with a rape crisis and counseling organization," the court filing read.

 The 39-year-old's second pregnancy had been revealed in earlier court filings.
-Holmes gave birth to her first child with fiancé Billy Evans in July 2021.
+Holmes gave birth to her first child with fiancé Billy Evans — whom she met in 2016 — in July 2021.

 Holmes is intent on delaying serving her 11-plus year sentence, set to begin on April 27.